Google says an EU antitrust fine would be 'inappropriate'

 In its reply to the European Commission’s April charge sheet, the world’s most popular search engine also faulted regulators for not taking into account the fact that it was offering a free search service.

-The company’s robust defense came after the Commission accused it of distorting search results to favor its shopping service, harming both rivals and users, following a five-year investigation.
+The company’s robust defence came after the Commission accused it of distorting search results to favour its shopping service, harming both rivals and users, following a five-year investigation.

 The Commission’s charge sheet, called a statement of objections, said it “would set the fine at a level sufficient to ensure deterrence” if Google was found guilty.
 Based on its 2014 turnover, this could be as much as $6.6 billion.